Aakash Repeater Courses

 Answer:

 The frequency of the microwave is exactly the same as that of the resonant frequency of the water molecules in a food item.
-That is why, the microwave oven heats up a food item containing water molecules most efficiently.Question:16
+That is why, the microwave oven heats up a food item containing water molecules most efficiently.Question:8.16

 Answer:

-Here, the value of displacement current through the capacitor is Id
+The displacement current through the capacitor is,

 Answer: